Robinpig/Note/docs/CS/OS/Linux/thundering_herd.md

 }
 ```

 #### wake_up_common

 The core wakeup function.
 Non-exclusive wakeups (nr_exclusive == 0) just wake everything up.
 If it's an exclusive wakeup (nr_exclusive == small +ve number) then we wake that number of exclusive tasks, and potentially all the non-exclusive tasks.
 Normally, exclusive tasks will be at the end of the list and any non-exclusive tasks will be woken first.
 A priority task may be at the head of the list, and can consume the event without any other tasks being woken.

 There are circumstances in which we can try to wake a task which has already started to run but is not in state TASK_RUNNING. `try_to_wake_up()` returns zero in this (rare) case, and we handle it by continuing to scan the queue.

-call func:
+call `wait_queue_entry.func`:

-- if use [epoll](), callback is `ep_poll_callback`

 ```c
 // wait.c